-Admission arrangements for state funded non fee paying independent academies, free schools, and voluntary aided faith schools located in Newham are set by their own Academy Trust/Governing Body, who are the Admission Authority.
+Admission arrangements for state funded non fee paying independent academies, free schools university technical colleges (UTC) and voluntary aided faith schools located in Newham are set by their own Academy Trust/Governing Body, who are the Admission Authority.
 They are responsible for drafting, consulting and determining their own admission arrangements.
-However, all of the state funded independent academies, free schools and voluntary aided faith schools located in Newham are given the option to adopt these arrangements and/or oversubscription criteria.
-Details of which establishments have fully or in part adopted these arrangements and the oversubscription criteria can be found on Appendix 3.
+However, all of the state funded independent academies, free schools, UTC's and voluntary aided faith schools located in Newham are given the option to adopt these arrangements and/or oversubscription criteria.
+Details of which establishments have fully or in part adopted these arrangements and the oversubscription criteria can be found on Appendix 2

-Whenever the applications exceed the Published Admission Number (PAN) for any establishment, their Admission Authority, will strictly apply their published arrangements to determine which children will be offered any available the places.
+Where the applicants exceed the Published Admission Number (PAN) for a school, the Local Authority or the governing body of an own admission authority school, will strictly apply their published arrangements to determine which applicant's children will be offered the places available.

-These admission arrangements have been formulated to ensure they comply with the Equality Act 20101 and therefore do not unlawfully discriminate against pupils, parents or carers because of their sex, race, religion or beliefs, disability, sexual orientation or pupils who are pregnant, undergoing gender reassignment or school age parents.
+These admission arrangements have been formulated to ensure they comply with the Equality Act 2010 and therefore do not unlawfully discriminate against pupils, parents or carers because of their sex, race, religion or beliefs, disability, sexual orientation or pupils who are pregnant, undergoing gender reassignment or school age parents.